kitajs/docs/quickstart.md

 ::: warning

-É melhor recomendado para iniciar um projeto com o comando `npm create kita`, uma vez que ele gera um boilerplate com graceful shutdown, monitoramento de recursos, e outras coisas úteis.
+It's best recommended to start a project with the `npm create kita` command, as it generates a boilerplate with graceful shutdown, resource monitoring, and other useful features.

 :::